shencabigting/brighte-eats/README.md

    ```

 3. **Make sure you have a running MySQL instance**
-   Use init.sql to create the database tables
+   \Use init.sql to create the database tables

 4. **Install all dependencies and run the GraphQL server**
+   \From the project's root directory:

    ```bash
    cd server